elasticio/elasticio-cli/README.md

 }
 ```

-Your component's configuration may contain sensible data, such as API keys or OAuth tokens.
-Such data must not be placed inside fixture files because you will push them to your version control system, such as GitHub.
+Your component's configuration may contain sensitive data, such as API keys or OAuth tokens.
+Such data must not be placed inside fixture files that may be pushed to a version control system, such as GitHub.
 Instead they should be replaced by variables using the "{{ [Handlebars](http://handlebarsjs.com/) }}" syntax inside the fixture file.
 For example:

 ````
 "access_token":"{{GOOGLE_ACCESS_TOKEN}}"